Skip to main content

 “A” rides are meant to be faster paced, longer distance and/or a more hilly terrain and will require a fairly high degree effort to complete.
 Riders should be in good biking condition for an “A” ride.

-“B” rides are the most common type, and in general are intended to be at a more comfortable pace of 14-16 mph over rolling to hilly terrain and a distance of not more than 50 miles.
+“B” rides are the most common type, and in general are intended to be at a more comfortable pace of 14-17 mph over rolling to hilly terrain and a distance of not more than 45 miles.
 These rides may include multiple routes to accommodate those wanting shorter or longer variants.
-Many of these rides do contain a social element (stopping for coffee, etc).
+Some of these rides may contain a social element (stopping for coffee, etc).

 Some of our Regular Club Rides Described